Europe's top privacy watchdog calls on firms to curb U.S. data transfers

 “No one wants data transfers to stop completely, but neither does anyone want information on European citizens, who have certain rights under our laws, to be completely without protection when they leave Europe,” said Falque-Pierrotin.

-“We must all comply, including the companies who should reconsider, maybe critically, the organization of their cross-border data flows ...
+“We must all comply, including the companies who should reconsider, maybe critically, the organisation of their cross-border data flows ...
 They should ask themselves, are all these transfers justifiable?”